Suhr House: Ole Bernt Suhr and the new building

-Ole Bernt Suhr's son, Theodor Suhr (1792–1858) took over the company as well as the property in Gammeltorv after his father in 1814.
+Ole Bernt Suhr's son, Theodor Suhr (1792–1858), took over the company as well as the property in Gammeltorv after his father died in 1814.
 He mixed with the cultural and political elite.
 Johan Ludvig Heiberg and Johanne Luise Heiberg were frequent visitors in the house.
 Later, Suhr also acquired the country house Sølyst north of Copenhagen and the estate Bonderup at Holbæk.

 Suhr lived in the house until 1856.
 Having no children, he passed it on to his nephew Ole Suhr.
 Ole Suhr lived in the complex from 1839 to 1847 and again from 1860 to 1875.

 Architecture

-The ground floor has rustication and the central projects is on the upper floors decorated with four Ionic order pilasters and is tipped by a reiangular pediment.
+The ground floor has rustication.
+The central projects on the upper floors are decorated with four Ionic order pilasters and tipped by a reiangular pediment.
 The complex also comprises a side wing and a rear wing.
 All walls facing the courtyard stand in blank, red brick.